Exempt-Medic/InfiniteAbsRadPhases/README.md

 ﻿# InfiniteAbsRadPhases

-A Hollow Knight mod that...
+A Hollow Knight mod that makes a selected Absolute Radiance Phase infinite (5 does nothing).

+Requires:
+* SFCore
+* Satchel